Nursing

 At a Glance

 Overall job opportunities for Licensed Practical Nurses (LPN) and Registered Nurses (RN) are expected to be excellent, but may vary by employment and geographic setting.
-Employment of LPNs and RNs is expected to grow seven percent from 2019 to 2029 resulting in many new jobs.
+Employment of LPNs and RNs is expected to grow more than four percent from 2023 to 2033 resulting in many new jobs.

 Mission Statement